-St. Ambrose is happy to provide a light luncheon following a funeral at the Church for up to 50 people.
+St. Ambrose is happy to provide a light luncheon for up to 50 people following a funeral at the church.
 Please note: Luncheons are suspended until further notice.
-Arrangements must be made in advance by contacting Sarah Maland, bereavement coordinator at 801-485-9324 or email@example.com.
+Arrangements must be made in advance by contacting Sarah Maland, bereavement coordinator at 801-485-9324 ext.
+211 or firstname.lastname@example.org.
 If you would like to volunteer for this ministry, please contact Sarah.

 Home Communion Ministers bring Communion to parishioners unable to attend Mass.
 Family members and friends of parishioners, or parishioners themselves who are homebound, residing in an assisted living facility or nursing home, in the hospital, in need of support, comfort, or care often request a visit from a Home Communion Minister.
-If you would like to have a Home Communion Minister bring Communion, please call or email Sarah Maland, Coordinator of Homebound and Bereavement Ministry, at 801-485-9324 or firstname.lastname@example.org.
-Please note: Most skilled nursing facilities are currently on lockdown.
+If you would like to have a Home Communion Minister bring Communion, please call or email Sarah Maland, Coordinator of Homebound and Bereavement Ministry, at 801-485-9324 ext.
+211 or email@example.com.
+Please note: Most skilled nursing facilities are currently on lockdown, but they are happy and willing to accept cards, reading material, treats, etc. dropped off at the front door.
 If you would like to volunteer for this ministry, please contact Sarah.

 Choir rehearsals are held on Sundays following 11:00 AM Mass.
 Please join us from approximately 12:15-1:00 pm.
 All are welcome!
 Choir rehearsals are suspended until further notice.